Package insert / prescribing information

 A population pharmacokinetic analysis suggested that female patients would be expected to have higher maximum Dalfampridine plasma concentration than male patients.
 The magnitude of these differences is small and does not necessitate any dose modification.

 The pharmacokinetics of Dalfampridine was studied in 9 male and 11 female subjects with varying degrees of renal function.
 Elimination of the drug is significantly correlated with the creatinine clearance.
-Total body clearance of Dalfampridine was reduced by about 45 % in patients with mild renal impairment (CrCl 51 to 80 mL/min), by about 50% in patients with moderate renal impairment (CrCl = 30 to 50 mL/min), and by about 75% in patients with severe renal impairment (CrCl <30 mL/min).
+Total body clearance of Dalfampridine was reduced by about 45% in patients with mild renal impairment (CrCl 51-80 mL/min), by about 50% in patients with moderate renal impairment (CrCl = 30-50 mL/min), and by about 75% in patients with severe renal impairment (CrCl < 30 mL/min).
 The terminal half-life of Dalfampridine is about 3.3 times longer in patients with severe renal impairment but is not prolonged in patients with mild or moderate renal impairment.

 The pharmacokinetics of Dalfampridine in hepatically impaired subjects has not been studied.
 Since Dalfampridine is primarily excreted unchanged in the urine, hepatic impairment is not expected to significantly affect Dalfampridine pharmacokinetics or recommended dosing.